Contextual Salience for Fast and Accurate Sentence Vectors

-Global context, a representation of the nature of text being analyzed, such as the recognition that one is reading a movie review or a sentence in a long news article about a specific topic, has long been acknowledged as a powerful tool for transfer learning and interpreting large documents \cite{AAAI148361}\cite{2018arXiv180205365P}.
-However, current solutions to accounting for global context are essentially black boxes: the algorithm takes in a document and returns some function that takes a given word vector and returns its context measurement, which can be anything from a vector \cite{2017arXiv170800107M} to another deep structure \cite{2018arXiv180205365P}.
-This results in obfuscated approaches to context that are challenging to meaningfully analyze or invert and are resistant to further extension.
-Further, these algorithms often require thousands of sentences in a transfer dataset to train effectively, especially when unsupervised \cite{2017arXiv170800107M}.
-However, in this paper, using CoSal, a simple approach relying on normalization with respect to the word vector distribution of a context is developed, then used to augment several machine learning techniques.
+Global context, a representation of an analyzed text's nature, such as recognizing that one is reading a movie review, is useful for transfer learning and document interpretation \cite{AAAI148361, 2018arXiv180205365P}.
+Yet, current solutions that account for global context are black boxes: an algorithm takes a document and returns some function mapping word vectors to a context representations.
+Method outputs vary from a vector \cite{2017arXiv170800107M} to another deep structure \cite{2018arXiv180205365P}.
+This results in obfuscated approaches to using context that are uninterpretable and resistant to further extension.
+Further, these algorithms often still require thousands of sentences in a transfer dataset to train effectively, especially when unsupervised \cite{2017arXiv170800107M}.
+We introduce CoSal, an approach relying on normalization of distances in a semantic space with respect to the word vector distribution of a context.

-It is generally accepted that the words that are common in a document but rare in a corpus are important: tf-idf is a standard technique to evaluate word importance, comparing the frequency of a word's use in a document to the frequency in the overall corpus, used by at least 70\% of text based recommender-systems \cite{Beel2016}.
-This premise also features in the inverse-frequency sentence embedding model in Arora et al.'s ``A Simple but Tough to Beat Baseline for Sentence Embeddings" \cite{arora2017asimple}, which remains nearly state-of-the-art.
+It is generally accepted that words that are common in a document but rare in a corpus are important to the document: tf-idf is a standard technique to evaluate word importance, comparing document word frequency to overall corpus frequency, used by at least 70\% of text based recommender-systems \cite{Beel2016}.
+This premise is also the basis of the inverse-frequency model in Arora et al.'s ``A Simple but Tough to Beat Baseline for Sentence Embeddings," which remains nearly state-of-the-art \cite{arora2017asimple}.